...

 1. Hey Eric,

 Thanks for the great post, as always!
-A nest egg account like a savings account or a pot in Zak would be a simple solution but.... so inflation eats our savings!
+A nest egg account such as a savings account or a pot in Zak would be a simple solution but.... so inflation eats our savings!
 In July 2022 inflation in CH was 3.4%.
-This is purchasing power we automatically lose when we create an account in cash.
+This is purchasing power that we automatically lose when we open an account in cash.

 In EUR I know the nice option of Nexo, there you can also load euros, they are liquid assets, and the positive interest is as high as 8%.
 Great.
 Unfortunately they do not allow CHF (yet).